AreyMadhav/BCA-CS-028-5th-Year/README.md

 ### 2. User-Defined Exception
 This exercise illustrates how to create and use a custom exception in PL/SQL when specific conditions are met.

+### 3. Raise Invalid Age
+if the Age is Less than 18 then you are not eligible for course

 [View Code](code_link_from_git_repo)

 ## How to Use